 Counseling and Support

-All caregivers want their children to develop a positive self-image, to have the same opportunities as other children, and to mature into well-adjusted, productive adults.
-Caregivers of children with cleft lip and/or palate share these same hopes and dreams, but they often wonder whether their child's cleft may keep them from reaching these goals.
-It is essential that these children receive support from their families, friends, and trained providers as needed, to ensure that their self-esteem and confidence develop as they should.
-It is also important for caregivers to have a community of support as they bring their children through medical appointments and treatments.
+All caregivers want their child to develop a positive self-image, have the same opportunities as others, and mature into a well-adjusted, productive adult.
+Caregivers of children with clefts share these same hopes and dreams, but are often left wondering whether their child may ever reach these goals.
+It is essential that children with clefts receive support from their families, friends, and trained providers as needed to ensure that they develop the self-esteem and confidence they deserve.
+It is no less important that parents and caregivers have their own community of support.

-Around the world there are groups dedicated to supporting children and their families affected by cleft lip and palate.
-Some are led by specialists and specific organizations, while others are spearheaded by families affected by clefts themselves.
-Some offer in-person activities such as cleft camps, while others are focused on online communication such as closed Facebook groups.
-They each have their own personality and strengths, so it is important for families to explore options to see which is best for their needs.
+Around the world, there are groups dedicated to supporting cleft-affected children and families.
+Some are led by specialists and specific organizations, while others are spearheaded by the cleft community itself.
+Some offer in-person activities such as cleft camps, while others are virtual, such as closed Facebook groups.
+They each have their own personality and strengths, so it is important for families to explore them all to see which is best for their needs.